 The purpose of this page is to describe remote access to IT services offered by the University of Helsinki and provide guidance in their use.

-- The virtual desktop connection (VDI) is, in itself, encrypted.
+- The virtual desktop connection (VDI) is encrypted.
 If you use the virtual desktop, close the VPN connection (so that you do not reserve both licences for yourself).

 - Correspondingly: if you use VPN, close the virtual desktop (so that you do not reserve both licences for yourself).